 GH: I think, although I haven’t really articulated this before, that for me it’s sort of a family tree or a logarithm.
 Like you, I do the same kind of thing in terms of the fruit, the floral, mineral, veggie, and the rest.

 TG: As you’re saying those things, you’re going left to right just out in front of you.
 Is that how it works?

 GH: I always go left to right.

 GH: It’s a like a family tree or a logarithm.
-So if I’m starting with fruit (and I always start with fruit) then it would branch off here (points out front).
+If I’m starting with fruit (and I always start with fruit), then it would branch off here (points out front).
 It happens really quickly and there’s only two worlds for fruit for me—white and red.
 In red fruit there’s also only two worlds, red and black.
-After that the logarithm breaks off further.
+After that, the logarithm breaks off further.